Employers May Be Able to Provide COVID-19 Qualified Disaster Relief Payments to Employees Tax-Free

 Employers are not required to have a written program for QDRP, but having such a program is recommended, so employers can inform employees about the parameters of the employer’s program in the context of the COVID-19 disaster.
 Employers should weigh the cost of such a program against the needs of its employees in drafting or developing their policies.
 Factors to be considered may include but aren’t limited to (1) Which employees are covered; (2) What expenses are covered; (3) Any limits to reimbursements, including amounts and types of expenses and (4) Documentation of expenses requirements.

-Contact author Steve Brodsky or your Marks Paneth tax advisor to discuss whether a qualified disaster relief payment program is the right choice for your business during these unprecedented times.
+Contact your Marks Paneth tax advisor to discuss whether a qualified disaster relief payment program is the right choice for your business during these unprecedented times.
 For more information on business and tax issues related to the COVID-19 crisis, visit Marks Paneth’s Pandemic Resource Center.